EnlighterJS/Plugin.WordPress/README.md

 12. Theme Customizer - Live Preview-Mode

 ## Upgrade Notice ##

+### 4.1 ###
+Everything has been changed - read enlighterjs.org/wp-v4 before upgrading - THIS RELEASE IS NOT BACKWARD COMPATIBLE

 ### 4.0 ###
 Everything has been changed - read enlighterjs.org/wp-v4 before upgrading - THIS RELEASE IS NOT BACKWARD COMPATIBLE